fw-ai-external/reward-kit/ISSUES.md

 you can see the ground truth answer is not even a numerical number, but it is getting filtered

 # Mid pri issues

-## Integration with TRL is not clean

-Check the examples under examples/trl_integration/, for example minimal_deepcoder_grpo_example.py.
-The TRL examples need to be much simpler and our library need to handle more of the work

-## Clean up to level dir

-Top level needs to be cleaned up before we can open source this.

-## Replicate the result for coding
-Check references/DeepCoder_ A Fully Open-Source 14B Coder at O3-mini Level.pdf , we want to reproduce the deep coder example minimally with TRL and with Qwen3 in our example.
-Check REPRO_CODING.md.

 ## Move deepseek deps into coding
 Should be part of main package